unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 ## Skills
-Average skill levels can be derived from these core Sleeve Traits, and Persona Traits to give you a better idea of the effectiveness of a sleeve.
+Average skill levels can be derived from these core Skin Traits, and Persona Traits to give you a better idea of the effectiveness of a Skin.
 Each skill is a combination of 2 traits.

 ##### Skill Definition
 | Skill | Trait Combinations |